Department of Communication Sciences and Disorders

 COMS 3063.
 Normal Speech and Language Development.
 Nature of language, language-learning theories, and milestones of speech and language development; emphasis on preschool years.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 3333.
 Phonetics, Phonology, and Transcription.
 Classification and phonetics of English Phonemes using the International Phonetic Alphabet (IPA), diacritical markings, and phonological processes.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 3503.
 Speech Disorders and Intervention.
 Normal speech development; etiology, diagnosis, and treatment for speech disorders as they relate to children and adults.
 Factors involved in the learning and teaching of speech to the deaf and hard-of-hearing.
 Prerequisite: COMS 3333.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 3523.
 Audiology.
 Introduction to anatomy and physiology of the auditory system, assessment of hearing, and the effects of hearing loss on communication across the lifespan from infancy through old age.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 3553.
 Normal Language Development in School Age Children.
 Nature of oral and written language, the relationship of language to academic learning, and language development in the school age years.
 Prerequisite or co-requisite: COMS 3063.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 3563.
 Language Disorders and Intervention.
 Etiology, diagnosis, and therapy strategies for language disorders across the lifespan with emphasis on evidence based practice for preschool and school aged children.
 Prerequisite: COMS 3553.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 3633.
 Aural Habilitation.
 Effects of hearing differences on communication, current hearing technologies, development of auditory-based skills in individuals who are deaf/hard-of-hearing, and related clinic and classroom-based support strategies.
 Prerequisite: COMS 3523.
 Three lecture hours a week.
 Credit: Three hours.

 COMS 4101.
 Study in Speech and Language Development.
 A course of study designed to enhance a student's knowledge of speech and language development in designated domains.
 Prerequisite: COMS 3063.
-One lecture hour a week.
+One seminar hour a week.
 Credit: One hour.